microsoft/everyonecancode/day1/Application/README.md

 ### Deploy Milligram Backend Code to Azure Web App via GitHub Actions

-That our social media application can actually do something we need to bring our source code to the Azure Web App.
-To do that we will automate this so called "deployment" that we don't have to rely on a manual process every time we want to make changes (e.g. changing the title of the application) to our application and thus we avoid many mistakes.
+To ensure our social media application can actually do something, we need to bring our source code to the Azure Web App.
+To do that we will automate this so called "deployment".
+Hence, we don't have to rely on a manual process every time we want to make changes (e.g. changing the title of the application) to our application and thus, we avoid many mistakes.

 - Navigate to the _Deployment Center_ tab on the left hand side of your App
 - Under _Settings_ tab connect your _Github Account_ and under _Organization_ select your Github Handle and under _Repository_ select `FemaleAIAppInnovationEcosystem` as well as the `main` _Branch_